 - It analyses the present and past data.

-The forecasting function is mainly used in FMCG, financial, accounting and risk management where we can predict the future sales figure; assume that FMCG company has huge sales in order to find out the next month or next year sales this FORECAST function is very useful to predict the exact result which will be useful for the management in analyzing revenue and other promotion reports.
+The forecasting function is mainly used in FMCG, financial, accounting, and risk management, where we can predict the future sales figure; assume that an FMCG company has huge sales to find out the next month’s or next year’s sales; this FORECAST function is very useful to predict the exact result which will be useful for the management in analyzing revenue and other promotion reports.